Deardorff's Glossary of International Economics

 Yield curve The variation of asset yields as the maturity of the asset rises.
 Also called the term structure of interest rates.
 Normally, the yield on otherwise comparable assets rises with their time to maturity.

-Yield spread The difference between the yield on a particular bond and the yield on an otherwise comparable bond that is considered, like a U.S. treasury bill, to have essentially zero risk.
+Yield spread The difference between the yield on a bond and the yield on an otherwise comparable bond that is considered risk free, like a U.S. treasury bill.
 The spread is an indicator of the risk of the bond and thus, as in the case of bonds issued by emerging market governments, the economic strength of those governments.
+[Source]

 YOY Year-on-year